jamespagedev/Pintereach/README.md

   [
     {
       id: 1,
-      coverPage: "HelloWorld.png",
+      cover_page: "HelloWorld.png",
       title: "Hello World",
       link: "https://helloworld.com/",
       users: [
         {
           id: 1,
-          displayName: "RandomBlogger", // will use username if displayName is   blank },
+          display_name: "RandomBlogger", // will use username if display_name is   blank },
         {
           id: 2,
-          displayName: "catperson", // will use username if displayName is   blank },
+          display_name: "catperson", // will use username if display_name is   blank },
         {
           id: 3,
-          displayName: "reader" // will use username if displayName is blank }
+          display_name: "reader" // will use username if display_name is blank }
       ]
     },
     {
       id: 2,
-      coverPage: "Front.txt",
+      cover_page: "Front.txt",
       title: "Random Article",
       link: "",
       users: [
         {
           id: 3,
-          displayName: "reader" // will use username if displayName is blank }
+          display_name: "reader" // will use username if display_name is blank }
       ]
     },
     {
       id: 3,
-      coverPage: "index.html",
+      cover_page: "index.html",
       title: "",
       link: "https://lambdaschool.com/",
       users: [
         {
           id: 1,
-          displayName: "RandomBlogger", // will use username if displayName is   blank },
+          display_name: "RandomBlogger", // will use username if display_name is   blank },
         {
           id: 2,
-          displayName: "catperson", // will use username if displayName is   blank }
+          display_name: "catperson", // will use username if display_name is   blank }
       ]
     }